turingschool/backend-curriculum-site/module1/lessons/each.md

 end
 ```

+One very important thing to remember: **each returns the original array**.
+This will make more sense as we learn more about enumerables during a later lesson.

 ## Single-Line Syntax

 You can replace a `do`/`end` with `{`/`}`.
 This allows you to write `each` on a single line.
 Our example from before could also be written as: